Bogon IP addresses (IPV4 & IPV6)

 Bogon IP addresses are those not allocated to any organization by authorities such as the IANA or Regional Internet Registries (RIRs).
 These unassigned IPs form what is known as the 'bogus space.'
 Additionally, bogons encompass certain reserved private addresses and link-local address ranges, often referred to as 'Martian Packets.'
 Over time, IANA or an RIR might allocate these bogon IP addresses, changing their status.

-It’s important to note that Bogon and Martian addresses are not the same thing.
+Keep in mind that Bogon and Martian addresses are not the same thing.
 Bogon addresses include unallocated IP address spaces, while Martian addresses are reserved IPs for special-use purposes and are not meant to be routable on the public internet.
 Martian addresses cover ranges like loopback addresses and private IPv4 address spaces such as 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16.

 As bogon IP addresses do not correspond to any specific internet user or server, they cannot be geolocated.
 As a result, geolocation applications typically do not return location data for bogon range IPs but may indicate their bogon status.